simplyrujal/simple-virtual-table/packages/react-virtual/README.md

 - Row heights are consistent (controlled by `rowHeight` prop)
 - The table supports horizontal scrolling when content is wider than container
 - Header is sticky and remains visible while scrolling
+- All components accept standard HTML div attributes for maximum flexibility
+- The `height` prop on `Table` is optional, but recommended for proper virtualization behavior